binarykitchen/videomail-for-ninja-forms/readme.txt

 2. Once you have assembled a form and preview it, any browser will ask for webcam access first.

 == Upgrade Notice ==

+= 3.10.2 (29 Jan 2021) =

+*Bugs:*
+* Works for older Backbone versions too or when other plugins pollute its global scope.

 = 3.10.1 (5 Dec 2020) =